ppppess/ppppess/servers/hackable/README.md

 **The server part of the [PPPP][pppp] ecosystem.**

-Just run it on your own server, and you can operate all services yourself (DNS, kanb, signal, store, apps).
+Just run it on your own server, and you can operate all services yourself (DNS, knab, signal, store, apps).

 See child folders for details about each service.